neuecc/ZeroFormatter/README.md

 ![image](https://cloud.githubusercontent.com/assets/46207/20140306/c6b1b0fc-a6cd-11e6-9193-303179d23764.png)

 ZeroFormatter is optimized for all types(small struct to large object!).
 I know why protobuf-net is slow on integer test, currently [protobuf-net's internal serialize method](https://github.com/mgravell/protobuf-net/blob/0d0bb407865600c7dad1b833a9a1f71ef48c7106/protobuf-net/Meta/TypeModel.cs#L210) has only `object value` so it causes boxing and critical for performance.
 Anyway, ZeroFormatter's simple struct and struct array(struct array is serialized FixedSizeList format internally, it is faster than class array)'s serialization/deserialization speed is very fast that effective storing value to KeyValueStore(like Redis) or network gaming(transport many transform position), etc.

+Compare with MessagePack for C#
+---
+Author also created [MessagePack for C#](https://github.com/neuecc/MessagePack-CSharp).
+It is fast, compact general purpose serializer.
+MessagePack for C# is a good choice if you are looking for a JSON-like, general purpose fast binary serializer.
+Built-in LZ4 support makes it suitable for network communication and storage in Redis.
+If you need infintely fast deserializer, ZeroFormatter is good choice.

 ZeroFormatterSerializer API
 ---